dsv-su/gdpr-portal/README.md

 ![Dashboard](./public/images/guide/error_status.png)

-After the request is completed and downloaded, cases can be removed manually.
+After the request completed and downloaded, cases can be removed manually.